gesture-based-ui-development/voice-controlled-millionaire/README.md

 3. ScreamTrain (Just scream).
 4. BooGreedykif (user says boo).

-After testing and playing these games we discoverd none of them actually use a proper speech/word recognition sound and work off general patterns.
+After testing and playing these games we discovered none of them actually use a proper speech/word recognition sound and work off general patterns.
 This finding showed us a wide gap in the market for a fun, challanging **voice** controlled game.

 Our solution to this issue?
 A unique voice controlled implementation of the classic **Who Wants To Be A Millionaire**.